 ‘Spring forward, fall back’.
-This weekend the clocks go back as British Summer Time comes to an end for this year and the UK reverts back to Greenwich Mean Time (GMT).
-The mornings will get lighter and the evenings will be darker, earlier.
+In spring, the clocks go forward one hour and British Summer Time begins.
+In autumn (fall), the clocks go back as British Summer Time comes to an end and the UK reverts back to Greenwich Mean Time (GMT).

 But when did this practice begin, and why?

 British Summer Time, also known as Daylight Saving Time, was the brainchild of a builder from Kent called William Willett.
 The story goes that one day on his way back from riding his horse in Petts Wood near his home in the early 1900s, he noticed many of the blinds and curtains in the neighbouring houses were still drawn, even though it was light.
 This led him to consider the idea of adapting the time to better fit daylight hours.
 Back then the clocks were set all year round to Greenwich Mean Time (GMT), meaning it was light by 3am and dark around 9pm in the summer.

 Although he was not the first person to advocate this, he was perhaps the most driven, using his own resources to finance a pamphlet outlining his idea for adapting to daylight hours during the summer.
 His original proposal was for the clocks to be put forward by 80 minutes in total, in four steps of 20 minutes each Sunday at 2am during April and turned back in the same way in September.
 He argued that this would mean longer daylight hours for recreation, improving health and also saving the country money in lighting costs.

 Through this leaflet “The Waste of Daylight” and his vigorous campaigning, in 1908 Willett got the support of the MP Robert Pearce who championed the idea, albeit unsuccessfully, in the House of Commons.

 The time changes were widely advertised in the press.
 To return to GMT on 1st October 1916, people were advised to put their clocks forward by 11 hours rather than turning the hands back an hour, as in those days this would break the mechanism.